sagelga/Inventory_Kamera/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
-name: Feature Enhancement request
+name: Request an improvement
-about: Wants improvement in working, existing feature?
+about: Wants enhancement in a working, existing feature?
 Starts here.
 title: "[ENHANCEMENT] "
 labels: enhancement
 assignees: ''